gmbiscontin/PPSO-for-CCMPO/README.md

 ## 5. Results

-> Results indicated that the proposed PSO approach achieved **higher accuracy**, **better robustness**, and **greater diversity** than baseline PSO variants and other metaheuristics.
+> Results indicated that the proposed PSO approach achieved higher accuracy, better robustness, and greater diversity than baseline PSO variants and other metaheuristics.

 ---

 ## 6. Limitations & Discussion

-- Parameters (e.g., swarm size, number of iterations) are **predefined** and **not adaptive**
+- Choice of parameters is predetermined in agreement with previous studies
-- May not suit all datasets
+  -  Consequences: no adaptation to the characteristics of the dataset.
+In particular with reference to swarm size.

-- No online parameter tuning during training
+- No possible corrections during training(number of iterations before forced termination and other parameters).

-- Future evaluations may consider:
+A more comprehensive evaluation may be considered
   - **Computational efficiency**
   - **Convergence speed**
   - **Scalability** to larger and more constrained portfolios